-Step 2: After downloading WhatsApp desktop client installer on your PC, double-click on the same to launch the setup.
-Click Install button to install the same.
+Step 2: After downloading the WhatsApp desktop client installer on your PC, double-click on the same to launch the setup.
+Click the Install button to install the same.

 Step 3: Next, launch WhatsApp app on your phone.
 Using the QR code scanner present in the WhatsApp app, scan the code appearing on WhatsApp desktop client to sign-in to your WhatsApp account.